otrv4/otrv4/otrv4.md

 ## Socialist Millionaries' Protocol

 TODO: This may need to be moved.
-Define TLV
+TODO: Define TLV
+TODO: Update to new notation: integers and points.

 The Socialist Millionaires' Protocol allows two parties with secret information x and y respectively to check whether (x==y) without revealing any additional information about the secrets.
 The protocol used by OTR is based on the work of Boudot, Schoenmakers and Traore (2001).
 A full justification for its use in OTR is made by Alexander and Goldberg, in a paper published in 2007.
 The following is a technical account of what is transmitted during the course of the protocol.